dankelley/ephemeris/README.md

-# Ephemeris downloader
+# Ephemeris R package

 ## Overview

-`eph.R` is an R script to download and plot Ephemeris data from a server.
-The query used for the download is constructed from only a cursory glance at the rather extensive documentation (see Resource 1), and so this is really quite limited.
+The key function in this package is `epheremis()`, which downloads and extends Ephemeris data from a server (reference 1).

 ## Installation